diogro/expressionVariance-manuscript/main.md

 the top and bottom 5% of the across-study mean rank metric.

 1. SI figure 5 - Scree plot showing variance explained by each PC of the across-study Spearman correlation matrix of gene expression standard deviations.

+1. SI figure 6 - Distributions of decile ranks of the GO term oxidative phosphorylation.

 1. SI table 1 - Variance and mean rank metrics and the corresponding ChromHMM annotations used.